 Many of the environmental concerns attributed to landfills of the past have been addressed and eliminated as modern landfill techniques began to be used.

-Prior to RCRA regulation, dumps were potentially created on any large, unused space with little concern for it’s impact on the surrounding areas.
+Prior to RCRA regulation, dumps were potentially created on any large, unused space with little concern for its impact on the surrounding areas.
 Waste was compacted each day and covered with soil to reduce odor and contamination.
-New landfills however, take into consideration the health of individuals and the environment.
-Today’s landfills cannot be constructed near floodplains, wetlands or fault area/unstable area.
+New landfills, however, take into consideration the health of individuals and the environment.
+Today’s landfills cannot be constructed near floodplains, wetlands or fault areas/unstable areas.

 Another problem with older landfill design was that waste was deposited directly onto the soil with no barrier or liner.
 This allowed water (referred to as leachate) to percolate through the waste, pick-up harmful contaminates, and then enter into the soil.
 Improved landfill design requires that protective liners, made of clay or plastic, provide a barrier between the disposed waste and the ground below.
 Now any liquid that develops among the waste is collected and treated to prevent contamination.

 3. Release of Methane Gases

 Methane gas and carbon dioxide, also known as greenhouse gases, are a natural by-product of any landfill, whether old or new.
 They are created as organic waste matter decomposes.
 These gases are known to trap and hold heat in the atmosphere, known as the greenhouse effect, and are recognized as being a leading contributor to global warming.

 Modern advances in landfill technology have made it possible to minimize the number of greenhouse gases released from landfill waste.
 Under the Clean Air Act, larger facilities, where gas emissions reach 55 tons per year are required to install a gas collection and destruction system.
 Additionally, many smaller facilities have voluntarily installed similar systems.
 When greenhouse gases are captured, they can be destroyed or treated to generate energy sources such as electricity and fuel.